Global Current Issues: June 2017

-Total US nonfarm payroll employment in March added only 98,000 jobs while downward revision in February fell from 235,000 to 219,000 and in January from 238,000 to 216,000.
+Total US nonfarm payroll employment in May rose by 138,000 while April was revised down to 174,000.
+March was revised down to only 50,000 jobs.
+Downward revision in February fell from 235,000 to 219,000 and in January from 238,000 to 216,000.
 In 2016, job gains totaled 2.2 million.
-In the first 3 months of 2017 job gains averaged 178,000 per month.
-A strong ending to the Obama presidency contrasts with the incoming Trump team.
-The labor force participation remains at 63.0%, as people returned to looking for jobs, with the unemployment rate fell to 4.5%, but 8.0% for African Americans.
-GDP increased at an annual rate of 3.54% in the third quarter of 2016, slowing to 2.1% in the 4th Quarter.
+In the first 3 months of 2017 job gains averaged 121,000 per month.
+A strong ending to the Obama presidency contrasts with the incoming Trump team especially after Trump’s decision to backslide on the Paris Climate agreement, see “Climate Risking the Trump Brand”.
+The labor force participation declined to 62.7%.
+People returned to looking for jobs, so the unemployment rate fell to 4.3%, but 7.5% for African Americans.
+GDP only 1.2% in the first quarter of 2017 after increasing at an annual rate of 3.54% in the third quarter of 2016, and 2.1% in the 4th Quarter.
 Labor market statistics are notoriously subject to revision.
-The number of unemployed declined by 326,000 to 7.2 million people.
-There were 460,000 discouraged workers while the employment-population ratio rose to 60.1%.
+The number of unemployed declined by 774,000 to 6.9 million people.
+There were 355,000 discouraged workers while the employment-population ratio declined to 60.0%.
 We now expect the Fed to continue to raise US interest rates slightly and gradually.
 Wall Street absorbed the Fed’s long-awaited 2016 rate increase from zero in 2015.

 The markets rally after Trump’s electoral college victory is on expectations of his tax cuts promised as well as his large-scale infrastructure plan “Greening Trump’s Infrastructure Plan”.
-These are now on hold after the US missile response to Syria’s President Assad’s chemical weapons attack on his own citizens.
+These are now on hold as focus on Russia’s interference in US politics widened.
 The fight over healthcare and widening investigations of Russian hacking have become the focus in Washington.
 The Electoral College instituted by US founders to keep small states, some slave-owning, in the Union met December 19th to confirm Donald Trump’s electoral win over Hillary Clinton’s almost 3 million popular vote.
 Trump’s historically low 40% approval fell further confirming a deeply divided country.
 Many in the US and Europe are concerned over Russia’s hacking and Trump’s style. (“Concern Over Trump’s Tweets Grow”).
 Continued global weakness could be expected in 2017, due to Europe’s refugee crisis, Brexit, US political uncertainty, still-turbulent oil markets in spite of OPEC’s pledge to cut production.
-Wall Street still ponders Trump’s trade policy and misunderstands China’s stock market – even though as in the USA, these markets resemble casinos and are not reflective of the real economies in China or the USA.
-Payrolls changed little: average hourly earnings were $26.14 while the average for non-supervisory private sector rose to $21.90.
+Wall Street still ponders Trump’s trade and climate policy and misunderstands China’s stock market – even though as in the USA, these markets resemble casinos and are not reflective of the real economies in China or the USA.
+Payrolls changed little: average hourly earnings were $26.14 while the average for non-supervisory private sector rose to $22.00.
 Market players now focus more on the need for wage growth, recognizing that this is key to maintaining aggregate demand.

 The wage gap in the US continues, fueling the national debate on inequality and that among professional economists over Thomas Piketty’s Capitalism in the 21st Century, which concludes that this inequality is endemic and requires global taxes on wealth (Pikettymania, cover of Businessweek, June 2, 2014).
 TIME business editor Rana Foroohar’s Makers and Takers (2016) overview details how Wall Street is now preying on businesses on Main Street rather than serving them.
 Donald Trump’s promise to “drain the swamp” of special interests in Washington, has become the butt of jokes.
 His picks to serve a Trump administration are largely insiders with many Wall Street billionaires, from Goldman Sachs, including right-wing advisor Steven Bannon recently demoted.
 Even IMF chief Christine Lagarde focused on inequality in her September 2014 speech at Georgetown University and in July repeated her urging of EU countries to re-structure Greece’s un-repayable debt.
 More realistic approaches include those by business leader/economist Peter Barnes in With Liberty and Dividends for All which calls for user fees on exploitation of all commonly owned resources: e.g., air, water, the electronic spectrum and rebated to all citizens-owners as dividends.